Infant Sorrow

 Assonance and Consonance

-The poem is rich in assonance (repetition of vowel sounds) and consonance (repetition of consonant sounds).
-For instance, the repetition of the “o” sound in “My mother groaned! my father wept” creates a mournful, echoing effect.
-Similarly, the repetition of the “l” and “p” sounds in “Helpless, naked, piping loud” contributes to the poem’s musicality and emphasizes the physical sensations of the newborn.
+The poem is rich in both assonance, the repetition of vowel sounds, and consonance, the repetition of consonant sounds, which contribute to its musicality and emotional impact.
+For example, the repeated long “o” sound in “My mother groaned! my father wept” creates a mournful, echoing effect, emphasizing the parents’ distress.
+Similarly, the repetition of the “l” sound in “Helpless, naked, piping loud” and the “s” sound in “Struggling in my father’s hands: / Striving against my swaddling bands:” enhances the poem’s sonic texture and draws attention to the physical sensations and struggles described.

 Imagery

-Blake utilizes vivid imagery to create a powerful sensory experience for the reader.
-The images of the “fiend hid in a cloud,” the “swaddling bands,” and the “mother’s breast” are all strikingly evocative, creating a memorable and emotionally resonant portrait of infancy.
+Blake employs vivid and evocative imagery to create a powerful sensory experience for the reader.
+Images such as the “dangerous world,” the “fiend hid in a cloud,” the “swaddling bands,” and the “mother’s breast” are all strikingly visual and emotionally resonant.
+These images allow readers to vividly imagine the infant’s perspective and the physical and emotional landscape of its early moments.

 Simile